 – Write a short synopsis of your skills.
 This is a good way to tell a lot about yourself in a small amount of space.
 Here’s mine from when I was working for WSJDN:

 “Dynamic video journalist with broad expertise in business and financial news.
 Proven on-screen talent in live online video and television formats; adept at deadline reporting and long-form story-telling.
 Extensive experience in video production, including producing, reporting, writing, shooting and editing video.
 Accustomed to working with senior executives, personalities and industry leaders.
 Skilled writer across traditional and new media formats.”

-- Ask a friend or your partner/spouse to review whatever you write.
+– Find someone to review whatever you write.
 Everyone needs an editor.

 – Hire a professional resume writer.
 This might cost a few hundred dollars but is totally worth it if it brings your resume into the modern world, helps you emphasize your skills, and helps you get a job.

-– Here’s a good Forbes post on writing a cover letter.
+– Here’s a good Forbes post on how to write a cover letter if you need one.

 8. Get social — develop or clean up your online presence.

 It’s key to getting a job these days and should represent the best of you.
 Use Twitter, Tumblr, LinkedIn, Pinterest, Instagram — whatever medium suits you best — to show that you are thinking about the industry you care about.
 Tweeting and blogging are a great force-function for something else you should do, which is to refresh yourself on what’s happening in your industry.
 Read everything you can get you eyes on.

 Are you familiar with Slack, Trello, Basecamp, Asana, Slideshare, Vine, Google Docs/Drive/Office 365, Dropbox, how companies are using social media to manage customer service in real time, the shift to mobile advertising, etc.?
 If not, take the time to Google each and understand them.

 10. Prepare for an interview.